 She went on to compete at the U17 Pan-American Championship, getting the gold medal for the USA.
 This win for Williams qualified her for the World Championship.

-Although Williams wanted to compete in the competition, due to complications in the Middle East, she and a few women decided to pull out from the World Championship because of safety issues.
+Although Williams wanted to compete in the competition, due to complications in the Middle East, she and a few women decided to pull out from the World Championship because of safety issues in Amman, Jordan.

 Williams is still pursuing greatness.
 She is going for a fourth state title with just one year left of high school.
 After the folkstyle season ends, Williams will have another chance to make the World Team in 2025 and compete in the World Championship.

-Joseph Jeter has also been putting in the work.
+Joseph Jeter is also a rising star.
 Jeter started out his wrestling career in Texas.
 He lost many matches when he first began wrestling, but he slowly climbed the ranks.

 He won the Texas Greco-Roman State Tournament in 2014 but came in 3rd in the freestyle division.
-The next few years, Jeter juggled with wins and losses, but he almost always made the podium at his events.
+In the following years, Jeter juggled with wins and losses, but he almost always made the podium at his events.

 “My biggest motivation to keep wrestling is the feeling of winning and all of my hard work being shown,” Jeter says.
 “Nothing beats the feeling of being on the top of the podium.”